walterfreeman/phy211/syllabus.md

   * Describe the relationship between the torque applied to an object and its angular acceleration
   * Use both $\vec F=m\vec a$ and $\tau = I \alpha$ in tandem to predict the motion of objects that both translate and rotate

-* Relate normal modes to acoustics:
+* (If we have time) Relate normal modes to acoustics:
   * Define and relate the wavelength, wave speed, and frequency of traveling waves
   * Quantitatively analyze the normal modes ("harmonics") of e.g. a guitar string or organ pipe
   * Qualitatively relate these ideas to analysis of the normal modes of a 2D or 3D cavity